Acting white: Other studies

 In 1997 the scholars Philip J. Cook and Jens Ludwig published a report finding that blacks do not face any stronger social pressures than whites to succeed in school, nor do they have greater feelings of alienation towards education in general.
 They noted anecdotal and ethnographic research confirming that minority students hold these views, but they concluded that these are not inherently generalizable and do not substantially affect student behavior in the classroom.
 They labeled the issue "something of a distraction" from what they saw as more important educational reforms.

-Though Ogbu's 1978 study's conclusion was widely discussed, a 2003 work also challenged its validity.
+Though Ogbu's 1978 study's conclusion was widely discussed, a later work also challenged its validity.
 In 2003, sociologist Karolyn Tyson and economist William Darity, Jr., of the University of North Carolina at Chapel Hill, conducted an 18-month study at 11 North Carolina schools.
-The study concluded that white and black students have essentially the same attitudes about scholastic achievement; students in both groups want to succeed in school and show higher levels of self-esteem when they do better in school.
+The study concluded that white and black students have essentially the same attitudes about scholastic achievement, and students in both groups want to succeed in school and show higher levels of self-esteem when they do better in school.
 They compared attitudes identified as acting white to the normal adolescent pains experienced in John Hughes' movies.

 A 2010 study by Roland G. Fryer, Jr. and Paul Torelli suggested that the phenomenon probably had little to no effect on students achieving at average levels, but might explain a significant role in the disparities between black and white students at high achievement levels.
 Fryer has also written that, in contrast to Fordham and Ogbu's theory, "acting white" prejudices are actually more common the more integrated the school, with historically black schools free of any effects.
 He found that groups such as Italian immigrants in Boston's West End and the Maori of New Zealand display similar behaviors.
 He concluded that there is necessarily a trade-off between doing well and rejection by your peers when you come from a traditionally low-achieving group, especially when that group comes into contact with more outsiders.